mcgillstat/seminar_blogdown/content/_index.md

 | Mar 17 | McGill Statistics Seminar  |  James Hanley | [Excursions in Statistical History: Highlights]({{< relref "post/2023winter/2023-03-17.md">}})   | 15:30-16:30  | In person: Burnside 1104 / [Zoom Link](https://mcgill.zoom.us/j/83436686293?pwd=b0RmWmlXRXE3OWR6NlNIcWF5d0dJQT09) |
 | Mar 24 | McGill Statistics Seminar  |  Mladen Kolar |     | 15:30-16:30  | [Zoom Link](https://mcgill.zoom.us/j/83436686293?pwd=b0RmWmlXRXE3OWR6NlNIcWF5d0dJQT09) |

-Excursions in Statistical History: Highlights

-Over the last 20 years, the speaker has delved into  the origins of 'regression';  the development of the 't' and 'Poisson' distributions; forerunners of the 'hazard' function; and the statistical design and conduct of US Selective Service lotteries from 1917 onwards.
-This talk will recount the stories, data and simulations behind some of these, and provide some modern-day re-enactments.